Ethisphere Privacy Policy

 We would like to make sure you are fully aware of your data protection rights.

 You may be given an opportunity to tell us whether you would like to receive information, special offers, and promotional materials by email from Ethisphere or our business partners when you create an account, use certain Services, or provide us with your personal information.
-You have the ability to withdraw your consent or opt out of receiving marketing emails from Ethisphere at any time without cost by clicking on the relevant link contained in our marketing emails or by emailing us at [email protected].
+You may withdraw your consent or opt out of receiving marketing emails from Ethisphere at any time without cost by clicking on the relevant link contained in our marketing emails or by emailing us at info@ethisphere.com.

 When you exercise your privacy rights, such as those conferred by the applicable data protection laws, you have a right not to receive discriminatory treatment by Ethisphere for the exercise of such privacy rights.